-The Himalayan Rescue Association (HRA) is a voluntary non-profit organization formed in 1973 with an objective to reduce casualties in the Nepal Himalayas, especially keeping in view the increasing number of Nepalese and foreigners who trek up into the remote wilderness.
+The Himalayan Rescue Association Nepal (HRA) is a voluntary non-profit organization formed in 1973 with an objective to reduce casualties in the Nepal Himalayas, especially keeping in view the increasing number of Nepalese and foreigners who trek up into the remote wilderness.

-Major credit for the formation of the Association goes to Dr. John Skow, an American national, who in 1973 went up to Khumbu on completion of his assignment as a Peace Corps volunteer in Nepal and was distressed that many people were dying from Acute Mountain Sickness.
+Major credit for the formation of the Association goes to Dr. John Skow, an American national, who in 1973 went up to Khumbu on completion of his assignment as a Peace Corps volunteer in Nepal and was distressed that many people were dying from Altitude Illness.
 He felt that something ought to be done about it.
 He called together a meeting of officials from the Ministry of Health, some doctors and few other individuals from trekking companies.
 Another meeting followed with more clear ideas about what to do.
-The persons from the trekking companies also realised that since it was their clients who were affected most they should take the initiative.
+The persons from the trekking companies also realized that since it was their clients who were affected the most they should take the initiative.
 Finally in the third meeting it was decided to form Himalayan Rescue Association Nepal with most trekking agencies contributing generously in its early days.

-The main players in the HRA, representing the trekking companies were Late Tek Chandra Pokharel, who at that time was with Trans Himalayan Trekking, and later with Himalayan Journeys, Late Mike Cheney and Dawa Norbu Sherpa, of Mountain Travel and Robert Rieffel, who was the Manager of Air France in Kathmandu, and author of the first good guide book to Nepal, called “Namaste Nepal”.
-And it wasn't too much later that Late P.P Prasai and Late Elizabeth Hawley were also involved.
+The main players in the HRA, representing the trekking companies were Late Tek Chandra Pokharel, who at that time was with Trans Himalayan Trekking, and later with Himalayan Journeys, Late Mike Cheney and Dawa Norbu Sherpa, of Mountain Travel and Robert Rieffel, who was the Manager of Air France in Kathmandu and author of the first good guide book to Nepal, called “Namaste Nepal”.
+And it wasn't too much later that Late P.P.
+Prasai and Late Elizabeth Hawley were also involved.

 Late Tek Chandra Pokharel led the association as its founding Chairman from 1973 to 1978.
 The Association is indebted for all the hardships he went through in providing special care to HRA during its formative as well as difficult times.
-It was his initiative that made individuals and institutions patronise Himalayan Rescue Association Nepal.
-Without the collective support of its Patrons HRA would not have been able to make it to the position it is today.
+It was his initiative that made individuals and institutions patronize Himalayan Rescue Association Nepal.
+Without the collective support of its Patrons, HRA would not have been able to make it to the position it is today.
 It is worth mentioning the name of its patrons.